-Where do I keep my keys and keycard?
+Where should I store my keys and keycard?

-We recommend you to store one key on your regular key ring, and one key on a safe place.
+We recommend that you store one key on your regular keychain, and the other one in a safe spot of your choosing.

 Never store your keys in your car!

-The key card is unique for your set of keys, store it in a safe place.
+The keycard is unique for your set of keys, store it in a safe place.
 We also strongly recommend that you register your keycard on our website here, for extra security.